-Protect Ancient Forests believes in the power of artistic collaboration.
+Protect Ancient Forests believes in the power of collaboration.

 Creativity leads to Awe